ManikTechy/YesBank/README.md

 ## Other Things that May Come Up
 There may also be questions about some things which are either missing (no task runners) or perhaps structured/configured in an unfamiliar way.

-#### No Gulp or Grunt
-This project uses npm scripts to run the few tasks needed to build and serve the app.
-The scripts are located in `package.json`.
-If you need to add some task to these scripts, look for documentation on either the CLI or Node API for the tool you are considering.

-#### File structure
-The file structure for this project uses a modular pattern that is common in JavaScript projects, but may be unfamiliar to some developers.
-Under `src/components`, find the `HomePage` directory.

-The file structure there is the pattern used through this project.
-All of the JS and CSS pertaining to that particular component are grouped together in a single place.
-This has proven to be a very helpful way of organizing a React/JS project.

-If you are worried about "separation of concerns", please see MPJ's [humorous rant](https://www.youtube.com/watch?v=0ZNIQOO2sfA) on the topic.

-Another quick note, the components designated as "pages" - HomePage, PostPage - are [container components](http://redux.js.org/docs/basics/UsageWithReact.html#presentational-and-container-components).

 #### husky
 Note that linting is performed on each commit and tests are run on pre-push.
 These tasks are courtesy of [husky](https://www.npmjs.com/package/husky).
 For reference, the husky tasks are in the `scripts` section of `package.json`.